edersoncorbari/edersoncorbari.github.io/_pages/about.md

 title: "About"
 ---

 > Hi there - My name is Ederson de Moura Corbari, I'm a software engineer.
-I currently work with Machine Learning and Air Data Computer, I have already worked with software analysis, requirements survey, lecture and training, using various tools and programming languages such as C/C++, Enterprise Architect, SmallTalk, MatLab, Octave, Java, Python, PHP among others.
+I currently work with Machine Learning and Air Data Computer, I have already worked with software analysis, requirements survey, lecture and training, using various tools and programming languages such as C/C++, Python, Scala, Bash, SmallTalk, MatLab, Java, PHP among others.

 <figure>
     <a href="/assets/images/profile.png"><img src="/assets/images/profile.png"></a>